TruptiAShetty/Devlop/env/README.md

                       4.4.4 Then write the pipeline and click save 4.4.5 Run the job build with parameters give the values of AWS_ACCESS_KEY_ID,AWS_SECRET_ACCESS_KEY & AWS_SESSION_TOKEN
                       4.4.6 The creation of rds will be taken place before the build success.
+    5) For the cleaning of resources after creation using command terraform destroy -var-file dev-terraform.tfvars
 B) Steps for the creation of QA infrastructure,

        1)The creation of QA infrastructure as follows same steps for the dev_infra.Create a folder name Qa_infra.
        2) inside the folder,Create a job1 qa_ec2 & job2 qa_rds.
+       3) For the cleaning of resources after creation using command terraform destroy -var-file qa-terraform.tfvars

 c) Steps for the creation of PROD infrastructure,

        1)The creation of PROD infrastructure as follows same steps for the dev_infra.Create a folder name Prod_infra.
        2) inside the folder,Create a job1 prod_ec2 & job2 prod_rds.
+       3) For the cleaning of resources after creation using command terraform destroy -var-file prod-terraform.tfvars